kencormican/milestoneProjectFour/TEST.md

 Toasts were tested against form validation for display, add, edit and delete operations.
 - Spent a significant amount of time over past two days validating, development and heroku environments to ensure the backend email functionality was wired up correctly before commencing final steps with contact app.
 Having cleaned up the os environment in the settings.py file I tied myself up in knots for a couple of hours by accidentally changing one the develepment variables to a string.
 Knew where the problem had to lie but couldn't make the wood from the trees when looking at the code.
 Quotation marks ehh!
 - Contact app form submission was tested for both internal external comms to development console level the external email backend.
-I also validated insertion of appropriate variable details in conact and confirm email text templates.
+I also validated insertion of appropriate variable details in contact and confirm email text templates.
 Attempted to integtrate the methodology described in the Stripe Webhooks email tutorials with that of this [Online Django Email/Contact Form Tutorial](https://learndjango.com/tutorials/django-email-contact-form).
 - When testing the tabbed views I found it very difficult to develop the logic to approriately render the tabs with assoicated sub menu searches results while also highlighting the appropriate tab.
 The plan is to complete the logic for all products and then move onto the Men, Women and Kids tab views.
-At this point in time I think teh simplest way to approach it is to generate independent views and templates for the tob level categories.
+At this point in time I think the simplest way to approach it is to generate independent views and templates for the tob level categories.
 - When testing the search functionality in the products view I found that none of the catergory names were being returned in results.
 When I initially added the logic to return same it responded with an error.
 See Bugs for resolution to problem.
 - Gave whitenoise another crack of the whip last night.
 This time went at it with the knowledge & acceptance that whitenoise treats media files differently to other static files, that per these [support notes](assets/support_info/whitenoise_media.jpg) it was not designed to serve user uploaded media, and that a Django project when deployed to Heroku using whitenoise serves media files differently when in DEBUG mode thand with DEBUG disabled.
 It worked cleanly using the below setup: from bash command line install whitenoise and freeze new dependency to requirements.txt: